noluyorAbi/openAIScientist/README.md

 This package is licensed under the GPL-3 License.

 ---

-Made with ♥ by [noluyorAbi](https://github.com/noluyorAbi) for FortStaSoft @ LMU Munich.
+Made with ♥ by [noluyorAbi](https://github.com/noluyorAbi) for FortStaSoft @ LMU Munich, July 2024.